QuantumKraken/Snake-Eternal/README.md

 23 (PD_0) -> BL

 #### Joysticks
-The each joystick has two input pins, one for the X direction and one for th Y direction.
+Each joystick has two input pins, one for the X direction and one for the Y direction.
 There are 4 joysticks total.

 {HostPinX, HostPinY} -> Joystick #